avinetworks/ansible-role-avise/README.md

   `ansible-galaxy install -f avinetworks.avisdk`

 ## Role Variables
+These variables are for default or bare-metal deployment.
 | Variable | Required | Default | Comments |
 |-----------------------|----------|-----------|---------|
 | `master_ctl_ip` | Yes | `None` | The IP address of the controller. |